TestingExcellence/mundana-theme-jekyll/_posts/2016-10-24-agile-test-strategy-example-template.md

 layout: post
 title: "Agile Test Strategy Example Template"
 author: Amir
-categories: [ software testing ]
+categories: [ agile ]
-tags: [ testing fundamentals ]
+tags: [ strategy ]
-image: assets/images/coming-soon.jpg
+image: assets/images/agile-test-strategy.jpg
 ---

 ## Agile Test Strategy

 In an agile environment, where we work in short sprints or iterations, each sprint is focused on only a few requirements or user stories, so it is natural that documentation may not be as extensive, in terms of both number and content.

-Previously we concluded that we may not need to have an **[extensive test plan in agile projects](http://www.testingexcellence.com/agile-test-plan-do-we-really-need-one/ "Agile Test Plan – Do We Really Need One?")** for each sprint due to time constraints, but we do require a high-level agile test strategy as a guideline for the agile teams.
+Previously we concluded that we may not need to have an [extensive test plan in agile projects](/agile-test-plan-do-we-really-need-one/ "Agile Test Plan – Do We Really Need One?") for each sprint due to time constraints, but we do require a high-level agile test strategy as a guideline for the agile teams.

 The purpose of the agile test strategy document is to list best practices and some form of structure that the teams can follow.
 Remember, agile does not mean unstructured.